ricksikka1/Hooter-v2/notes.md

 6) Views, they take web requests and return web responses

 7) Use base bootstrap template and have other templates inherit from base

+8) Meta class within django for added db permissions when creating model forms

+9) Forms in django take a look here https://docs.djangoproject.com/en/3.2/topics/forms/ check the view section associated with creating this

+10) Use forms in django to validate content (clean content) and to render the actual form